bcrowell/bcrowell.github.io/drinking_water/index.md

 holstered in them.
 Carrying all that gear interferes with running, and it's totally unnecessary because the trail system has water fountains.
 More recently the holsters and vests seem to have gone out of style, but a lot of people are carrying water bottles in their hands, which is just as physically awkward when you're trying to run.
-It's generally not necessary to drink at all during your run, unless it's long enough, and the weather is hot enough, to cause you to actually feel strong thirst.

 ![picture of a public drinking fountain](fountain.jpg)

 https://commons.wikimedia.org/wiki/File:Bebedouro_para_cachorros_-_City_Park_New_Orleans.jpg - CC-BY-SA

+It's generally not necessary to drink at all during your run, unless it's long enough, and the weather is hot enough, to cause you to actually feel thirst.
+Studies with endurance athletes in real-world conditions have shown that post-race body temperatures were not reduced by drinking more water [Noakes 1988], and "there is not a single case report or clinical trial that unambiguously links exercise-induced dehydration with specific life-threatening, exercise-related disorders" [Curran 2004].
+On the other hand, there have been multiple people who have died when running endurance races because they drank *too much* water.
+This can cause a serious condition called hyponatremia, where you dilute your body's electrolytes too much.

+One of the best-documented cases of a death from drinking too much water involved army recruits who were forced by a well-intentioned drill instructor to drink large amounts of water on a hot day  because of very hot temperatures [Garigan 1999].
+This unfortunate person drank something like 20 liters of water over the course of one morning.

 ### Myth: caffeine causes dehydration